Hanuman on the banks of Ganga Nama Janana Sangam

 Devprayag

 Sri Raghunathji mandir,Devprayag,Tehri Garhwal,uttarakhand "Devaprayaga" means "Godly Confluence" in Sanskrit.
 As per our scriptures, Devaprayaga is the sacred event of merging two heavenly rivers, Alakananda and Bhagirathi, to form the holy Ganges.
-In fact it is the place from where the river gets its name “Ganga” which flows throughout the northern part of Bharat and amalgamates with Bay of Bengal at “Ganga Sagar”.
+In fact, it is the place from where the river gets its name “Ganga” which flows throughout the northern part of Bharat and amalgamates with the Bay of Bengal at “Ganga Sagar”.

 Devprayag is one of the five sacred confluences in the Himalayan region and is an important place of pilgrimage for devout Hindus.